apache/spark/docs/sql-ref-datetime-pattern.md

 - Number/Text: If the count of pattern letters is 3 or greater, use the Text rules above.
 Otherwise use the Number rules above.

-- Fraction: Use one or more contiguous `'S'` characters, e,g `SSSSSS`, to parse and format fraction of second.
+- Fraction: Use one or more (up to 9) contiguous `'S'` characters, e,g `SSSSSS`, to parse and format fraction of second.
   For parsing, the acceptable fraction length can be [1, the number of contiguous 'S'].
   For formatting, the fraction length would be padded to the number of contiguous 'S' with zeros.
-  Spark supports datetime with max precision to micro-of-second which has 6 significant digits at most, but can parse nano-of-second field which can accept 9 contiguous 'S' at most with exceeded part truncated.
+  Spark supports datetime of micro-of-second precision, which has up to 6 significant digits, but can parse nano-of-second with exceeded part truncated.

 - Year: The count of letters determines the minimum field width below which padding is used.
 If the count of letters is two, then a reduced two digit form is used.
 For printing, this outputs the rightmost two digits.
 For parsing, this will parse using the base value of 2000, resulting in a year within the range 2000 to 2099 inclusive.
 If the count of letters is less than four (but not two), then the sign is only output for negative years.
 Otherwise, the sign is output if the pad width is exceeded when 'G' is not present.